ResRep: Lossless CNN Pruning via Decoupling Remembering and Forgetting: Experiments

-We construct a series of baselines and variants of ResRep for comparison (Table. \ref{exp-table-baselines}). \textbf{1)} The base model is further finetuned with the same learning rate schedule for 180 epochs, and the accuracy is merely lifted by 0.04\%, which suggests the performance of ResRep is not simply due to the effect of the training settings. \textbf{2)} We construct a uniformly shrunk baseline by building a ResNet-50 where all the target layers are reduced to 1/2 of the original width, thus the FLOPs is reduced by 55.4\%.
+We construct a series of baselines and variants of ResRep for comparison (Table. \ref{exp-table-baselines}). \textbf{1)} The base model is further finetuned with the same learning rate schedule for 180 epochs, and the accuracy is merely lifted by 0.04\%, suggesting the performance of ResRep is not simply due to the effect of training settings. \textbf{2)} We construct a uniformly shrunk baseline by building a ResNet-50 where all the target layers are reduced to 1/2 of the original width, thus the FLOPs is reduced by 55.4\%.
 We train it from scratch with the same training settings as the base model, and the final accuracy is 74.39\%, which is 1.58\% lower than our 56.1\%-pruned model. \textbf{3)} We compare ResRep against a classic pruning-then-finetuning method by sorting all the channels of base model by their Euclidean norm, pruning from the smallest until 54.5\% reduction ratio, and finetuning the resultant model with the same 180-epoch setting.
 Not surprisingly, the finetuned model is hardly better than the shrunk baseline trained from scratch.
-Seen from the training loss and validation accuracy (Fig. \ref{fig-pruned-finetuned}), the pruned model recovers quickly but cannot reach a comparable accuracy as the 54.5\%-pruned ResRep model.
-This observation is consistent with a prior study that a pruned model may be easily trapped into bad local minima \cite{liu2018rethinking}. \textbf{4)} We try a straightforward alternative of re-parameterization to verify the significance of Convolutional Re-parameterization.
-Specifically, we change the form of compactor from $1\times1$ convolution to a $D$-dimensional trainable vector (\ie, a channel-wise scaling layer) initialized as $\bm{1}$, and the Lasso penalty naturally degrades to L1.
+The training loss and validation accuracy (Fig. \ref{fig-pruned-finetuned}) shows the pruned model recovers quickly but cannot reach a comparable accuracy as the 54.5\%-pruned ResRep model.
+This observation is consistent with a prior study that a pruned model may be easily trapped into bad local minima \cite{liu2018rethinking}. \textbf{4)} A straightforward alternative of re-parameterization to verify the significance of Convolutional Re-parameterization.
+It changes the form of compactor from $1\times1$ conv to a $D$-dimensional trainable vector (\ie, a channel-wise scaling layer) initialized as $\bm{1}$, and the Lasso penalty naturally degrades to L1.
 After training with the same settings as the 54.5\%-pruned model for 180 epochs, the final accuracy is 75.57\%, which is 0.58\% lower.
-Intuitively, re-parameterization with $1\times1$ conv \textit{folds} the original kernel into a lower-dim kernel (\ie, re-combines the channels), but a vector simply \textit{deletes} some of the channels. \textbf{5)} We verify the necessity of 0.99-momentum by setting the momentum coefficient of compactors to 0.9.
-It turns out that fewer channels end up close to zero (we use $\epsilon=1\times10^{-5}$ as the threshold) with the same training process.
+Intuitively, re-parameterization with $1\times1$ conv \textit{folds} the original kernel into a lower-dim kernel (\ie, re-combines the channels), but a vector simply \textit{deletes} some channels. \textbf{5)} We verify the necessity of 0.99-momentum by setting the momentum of compactors as 0.9, and fewer channels end up close to zero (below $\epsilon=10^{-5}$).
 Though a higher momentum reduces parameters faster, it is not necessary if longer training time is acceptable.